gcsescience.com 7 gcsescience.com

 will react at different rates with the same metal.

-The strong acid will react faster and you will see
+The strong acid reacts faster and you see more bubbles of hydrogen.

-This is because the strong acid has more hydrogen ions present in solution
+This is because the strong acid has more hydrogen ions in the solution

 even though it is at the same concentration as the weak acid.

-Rate of Reaction with Magnesium in Strong and Weak Acid
+Rate of Reaction of Magnesium in Strong and Weak Acid

 The weak acid will produce the same amount of hydrogen as the strong acid